 “You need to empower yourself, and sometimes that means going through private healthcare and spending the money”

 You need to empower yourself, and sometimes that means going through private healthcare and spending the money.
 But that’s the only way you’re gonna get better.
-So don’t give up hope and just keep searching, and I really recommend Neurvana Health because they’ve changed my life.
+So don’t give up hope and just keep searching, and I really recommend Neurvana Naturopathic Medicine because they’ve changed my life.

 Quickly find out if we’re the best providers for you and your unique challenges with a complimentary call with a health adviser.